jmd-dk/concept/doc/tutorial/beyond_matter_only.rst

 .. note::

-   Larger neutrino masses leads to stronger neutrino clustering, in turn leading to further increased matter power.
+   Larger neutrino masses lead to stronger neutrino clustering, in turn leading to further increased matter power.
 Though non-linear clustering in the neutrino component itself is clearly visible in the neutrino power spectrum even for small masses, the accompanying increase in matter power